-TV is the most popular medium, especially in cities.
-BTV is the sole terrestrial network.
-Popular satellite and cable channels and Indian TV stations have large audiences.
+TV is the most popular medium.
+BTV is the sole network with national terrestrial coverage.
+Satellite and cable channels and Indian TV stations have large audiences.

-State-run radio covers almost the entire country.
-BBC World Service in English and Bengali can be heard on 100 MHz FM in Dhaka.
+State radio covers almost the entire country.
+BBC World Service in English and Bengali is heard on 100 FM in Dhaka.

-Newspapers are diverse, outspoken and privately-owned.
-English-language titles appeal mainly to an educated urban readership.
+Newspapers are outspoken and privately-owned.
+English-language titles appeal mainly to an urban readership.

 Media tend to be polarised, aligning themselves with one or other of the main political factions.